 Pool Waterfall Design Ideas

 This is a pool I built a few years ago.
-I love the natural stone that leads from the spa area to the main portion of the pool.
-It blends really well with the surrounding landscaping.
+I love the natural stone that leads from the spa area to the central portion of the pool.
+It blends really well with the surrounding pool landscaping.

-This extravagant Spanish style home took a tiered approach to their waterfall feature, falling into subsequent pools down to their patio.
+This extravagant Spanish-style home took a tiered approach to its waterfall feature, falling into subsequent pools down to their patio.
 Thanks to Premier Pools and Spas for the photo.

 Here is an example of a large rock waterfall with massive boulders holding up the structure.
 I really like the stairs leading up behind the water feature, which likely ends at a secret lounging area.
 Image courtesy of thesynergists.org.

 This pool designer combined a waterfall feature with a tiled water wall (also known as an infinity wall).
 They have two waterfalls – one in the lower pool and one in the upper pool.
 Image courtesy of 24hplans.com.

 A popular combination for large pool designs is a waterfall and slide together.
 This pool also has a small grotto area underneath the waterfall and extends the waterfall along the entire back wall.
 Image courtesy of designingidea.com.

 Installing a Waterfall In Your Pool

 Waterfalls are really tough to “bolt-on” to an existing pool design or do yourself.
 If you want one, discuss it with your pool builder during the initial design phase of your pool installation.
 Make sure to discuss with them your preferences on the following:

 - Materials: Natural stone, polished granite, or something else?